caiobukvar/bkvr-dev/README.md

   ![avatar](/public/images/thumb-navbar.png)
 </div><br><br>

-> The about section tells a little about me and my development carrer, also a few curiosities!
+> The about section tells a little about me, my skills and my development carrer, also a few curiosities!
 <div align='center' display='flex'>

   ![about](/public/images/thumb-about.png)